SparseConvMIL: Sparse Convolutional Context-Aware Multiple Instance Learning for Whole Slide Image Classification: Methods

-Similarly, for a function $p$ such as the functions max or average, a pooling layer with filter size $f$ and stride $s$ produces the output $p(S^X)$ from an input sparse map $S^X$ such that:
+Similarly, for a pooling function $p$ such as max or average, the output of a $p$-pooling layer with filter size f and stride s on $S^x$ produces $p(S^x)$ such that:

-In particular, adaptive global pooling layers with output size $o$ are defined as pooling layers of stride $1$ and of filter size $\floor*{\frac{w}{o}}$ and $\floor*{\frac{h}{o}}$.
-Noteworthily, locations with no data do not interfere with the pooling function.
+In particular, sparse-input adaptive global pooling layers with output size $o$ are defined as sparse-input pooling layers of both stride and filter size $\floor*{\frac{w}{o}}$ for the width and $\floor*{\frac{h}{o}}$ for the height.
+Activation functions are processed in the same fashion with stride 1, filter size 1 (therefore only on active cells) and with functions such as ReLU, $\tanh$, or sigmoid.

-Eventually, after a succession of sparse-input layers, a bag embedding is obtained.
-Bag probabilities are then computed with any type of classifier, including multi-layer perceptrons.
+Eventually a bag embedding is obtained after a succession of sparse-input (strided) convolutions and activations.
+To ensure that the spatial dimension of the bag embedding does not depend on the size of the input whole slide image, a (sparse-)adaptive global pooling layer is used at the end of the sparse-input CNN MIL operator --- effectively transforming the output sparse feature map into a dense one.
+Bag scores can then be computed with any type of classifier, including multi-layer perceptrons.

-We introduce an additional parameter called the \textit{downsampling} factor.
-In theory, a sparse map thus built has the same size as its associated WSI.
-However in practice, few tiles can be extracted from a WSI, implying that most convolutional operations would involve at most one activate size which would cancel out the effect of convolutions.
-To address this issue, sparse maps can be downsampled, \textit{i.e.} all tile locations can be divided by a shared factor - the \textit{downsampling} factor.
-We evaluate its impact in our experiments.

-Finally, SparseConvMIL benefits from additional data augmentation over permutation noninvariant pooling strategies, precisely because it treats instances as non i.i.d.
-Spatial augmentations (\textit{e.g.} flipping, rotations, local shuffling or elastic deformations) performed on tiles locations, or equivalently on the sparse map, can help reduce the burden of overfitting by increasing the input data to the pooling CNN.
+\paragraph{Context-aware specific data augmentation} The proposed approach benefits from additional data augmentation strategies over permutation non-invariant pooling strategies, precisely because it treats instances as non i.i.d.
+Spatial augmentations (\textit{e.g.} flipping, rotations, local shuffling or elastic deformations) performed on tiles locations, or equivalently on the sparse map, can help reduce the burden of overfitting by artificially increasing the input data to the pooling CNN.
 Besides, these augmentations can be performed after tile embedding inference, implying that multiple sparse map spatial augmentations can be done with a low additional memory footprint.
+Examples of data augmented sparse maps are shown in \autoref{fig:data_augment}.